Heddy Honigmann

-Heddy Honigmann (1 October 1951 – 21 May 2022) was a Peruvian-born Dutch film director of fictional and documentary films.
+Heddy Honigmann (1 October 1951 – 21 May 2022) was a Peruvian-Dutch film director of fiction and documentary films.

 Early life and education

 Honigmann was born on 1 October 1951 in Lima, Peru, to Jewish refugees.
 Her mother, Sarah Pach Miller, an actress and homemaker, was from Poland; her father, Witold Honigmann Weiss, an artist and illustrator, was from Vienna.

 Career

 Most of Honigmann's films were Dutch productions, but were made in a variety of languages.
 In 2003 the Museum of Modern Art in New York held a retrospective showing of a number of her films, as did the International Documentary Film Festival Munich in 2020.
 Honigmann won the Outstanding Achievement Award at the 2007 Hot Docs Canadian International Documentary Festival.
 In November 2011, the Centre Pompidou in Paris held a retrospective showing of all of her films.
 She toured Europe from 2012 to 2014 performing the art of mime.
 She graced the stages of many prestigious theaters including the Düsseldorfer Schauspielhaus, Palais Garnier, and Great theater of Epidaurus Greece.